getsentry/sentry-javascript/packages/gatsby/README.md

 ## Sentry Performance

-To enable Tracing support, supply the `tracesSampleRate` to the options and make sure you have installed the `@sentry/tracing` package.
+To enable Tracing support, supply either `tracesSampleRate` or `tracesSampler` to the options and make sure you have installed the `@sentry/tracing` package.
 This will also turn on the `BrowserTracing` integration for automatic instrumentation of the browser.

 ```javascript
 {